opentok/misc-opentok-accelerators/ios/README.md

 ### Screensharing and annotation features

 The `OTScreenSharer` and `OTAnnotationScrollView` classes are the backbone of the screensharing and annotation features for the app.
-It serves as a controller for the screensharing UI widget, and initializes such functionality as stroke color and scrolling features:

 ```objc
 @interface OTScreenSharer : NSObject